Sapitorico/low_level_programming/hello_world/README.md

 Your program should return 0
 You might have to install the package libc6-dev-i386 on your Linux (Vagrant) to test the -m32 gcc option
 - printf prints results with a format, allows printing variables and is a variadic function since it accepts several parameters.
+- %zu print the value of a variable size_t
 - sizeof The function receives as a single parameter either the name of a variable, or the name of a data type, and returns its size in bytes, reserving an exact amount of memory.
 # advanced
 ### 7. Intel